 Sensitivity Differences in Autism – Sensory Overload

-Sensory Overload in people with autism means that the views of the individuals with autism are very sharp.
-For example, they pay attention to the fluffy pieces on the carpet, they complain about airborne dust, they do not like bright lights, and even they may be afraid of extreme light flashes.
-Child with sensory can even notice the vibrations of light under fluorescent lights and the whole room vibrates for them.
-People with hyper-hearing often sleep very lightly, fear sudden unpredictable sounds (eg phone ring, baby cry), they can even be horrified from the storm, crowd and haircut.
+Sensory Overload in people with autism means that their views are very sharp.
+For example, they pay attention to the fluffy pieces on the carpet or complain about airborne dust, they do not like bright lights, and they may even be afraid of extreme light flashes.
+Children with sensory overload can even notice the vibrations of light under fluorescent lights and the whole room vibrates for them.
+People with hyper-hearing often sleep very lightly, fear sudden unpredictable sounds (eg phone rings, baby cries), they can even be horrified by the storm, crowd, and a haircut.
 They usually close their ears when noise is painful for them, but others in the room may not be aware of any disturbing noise.
-Sometimes, child with sensory make repetitive voices to block other disturbing noises.
+Sometimes, children with sensory overload make repetitive noises to block other disturbing noises.

 Children who have sensory sensitivities especially based on sense of smell can not tolerate the smell of humans or objects while their families may be unaware of any odor.
-Since they experience sensory of smell, they get away from people and they try to wear the same clothes all the time.
-For some of them, any food smell or taste can be very strong and they refuse them no matter how hungry they are.
+Since they experience the sensation of smell, they get away from people and they try to wear the same clothes all the time.
+For some of them, any food smell or taste can be very strong and they refuse to eat no matter how hungry they are.
 Some people with autism do not want to be touched by others.
-When people try to hug them, they withdraw themselves because they are afraid of being touched by them.
-Even the slightest touch can make them to have panic attack.
-Parents often make too much effort to cut their children’s hair or nails.
+When people try to hug them, they withdraw themselves because they are afraid of being touched.
+Even the slightest touch can make them have a panic attack.
 Most people refuse to wear certain clothes because they can not tolerate the texture on their skin.
-Some children with autism react excessively to heat/cold, avoid wearing shoes.
+Some children with autism react excessively to heat/cold and avoid wearing shoes.
 Children with vestibular sensory overload have difficulty in walking or running on nonsmooth or uneven surfaces and in changing directions.
 Individuals with proprioceptive sensory overload hold their bodies in strange positions and have difficulty manipulating small objects.